 West Virginia's agricultural sector has undertaken an unprecedented, voluntary effort to meet the demanding nutrient and sediment reductions required by EPA's Chesapeake Bay TMDL.
 As a result of this intense effort by agricultural producers along with the efforts of other sectors, West Virginia was able to meet its targets by the Chesapeake Bay mid-point assessment in 2017.
-In essence, the State is now required to "hold the line" in perpetuity and ensure that Best Management Practices (BMPs) continue to achieve, at minimum, the Chesapeake Bay nutrient and sediment targets set for West Virginia.
+In essence, the State is now required to "hold the line" in perpetuity and ensure that best management practices continue to achieve, at minimum, the Chesapeake Bay nutrient and sediment targets set for West Virginia.

 Ongoing educational efforts will continue to deliver information to West Virginia agricultural producers.
-The objectives of these efforts are to inform producers of West Virginia's current progress and look at future opportunities for conservation work designed to maintain or exceed target loads.
+The objectives of these efforts are to inform producers of West Virginia's current progress and look at future opportunities for conservation work designed to achieve targets.

-Along with stakeholder input, the following agencies convened to develop West Virginia's WIP3:
+Along with stakeholder input, the following agencies convened to develop West Virginia's Phase 3 WIP:

 - West Virginia Department of Agriculture

 - West Virginia Conservation Agency

 - USDA Natural Resources Conservation Service

 - USDA Farm Service Agency

 - West Virginia Department of Environmental Protection

-- Trout Unlimited
+- o Trout Unlimited

 - Tetra Tech, Inc.